glv2/iescrypt/README.md

 The clcrypt program encrypts and decrypts files.

-There are several version of it:
+There are several versions of it:

 * multi-threaded (default)
 * multi-threaded + GUI